jeffersonfr/jinject/README.md

 ## 3. naive dependency injection

-Here we have a basic version of a system using some kind of dependency injection.
-In this example, we have a class that exposes its dependencies and exempts itself from the responsibility of instantiating them.
-Although simple, this code structure already allows the implementation of a test architecture in the system, however, we continue with the same problem reported in the previous example.
+This example illustrates a basic implementation of a system employing a rudimentary form of dependency injection.
+In this design, the class declares its dependencies explicitly and delegates the responsibility for their instantiation to an external mechanism.
+Despite its simplicity, this structure already enables the integration of a testing architecture within the system.
+Nevertheless, it still inherits the same limitation identified in the previous example.

 ```
     struct IFoo {